Syllabus – Summer 2025

 Grading

 Assignments are automatically graded by Autolab, you will see your score the following day after the built-in extension due date (or token due date if applicable).
-Exams are graded by a group of senior or graduate students in Gradescope and you will receive your score one week after the exam date.
+Exams are graded within Canvas, and scores will be available to view in Lockdown Browser in the days following the exam.

 Regrades